JSAbrahams/mamba/doc/types.md

     type EvenNum isa Int where
         self mod 2 is 0 else Err("Expected an even number but was: [self]")

 This defines all `Int`, or Integers, that are even.
 That is, the condition listed above holds.
+This is similar to creating a new class `EvenNum` which is a `Int`, and verifying that these properties hold.

-If we redefine the function as follows:
+We can now redefine the function as follows:

     # EvenNum has conditions, so we need to state that it may raise an error
     def g (x: EvenNum): Int raises[Err] ->